-It may take your Traeger 15-20 minutes to get up to grilling temperature so keep this in mind when you are planning your meal.
+It may take your Traeger 15-20 minutes to go from room temperature to a hot grill so keep this in mind when you are planning your meal.

-We’re preheating the grill to 375 degrees F for these sirloin steaks.
+We’re preheating the grill to the target temperature of 375 degrees F for these sirloin steaks.

-I recommend using any fruit or nut wood when grilling steaks.
-You can use apple, cherry, pecan, or a combination of these.
+I recommend using any fruit or nut wood pellets when grilling steaks.

-Hickory in particular creates more smoke so it would add more smoky flavor during this relatively short cooking time.
+Hickory pellets in particular create more smoke so it would add more smoky flavor during this relatively short cooking time.

-Some of the Traeger models have electronics that will allow you to monitor the internal grill temperature remotely from your smartphone.
+Some of the Traeger smoker models have electronics that will allow you to monitor the internal Traeger temperature remotely from your smartphone.

-Make sure the grill reaches 375 degrees F before adding your meat.
+Make sure the grill reaches an ideal temperature of 375 degrees F before adding your meat.